davbl/fmfaq/README.md

 # Fructose Malabsorption FAQ
-Frequently asked questions about a shitty medical condition.
+Website with frequently asked questions about a shitty medical condition.
 Fructose malabsorption occurs when your body is unable to digest the sugar fructose.